-CDCOLOGY™: Watch the 5 minute pitch.
+CDCOLOGY™: Watch the 5 minute project presentation and pitch.

 The Association of Schools and Programs of Public Health estimates that 250,000 more public health workers will be needed by 2020.
 A study published in the Journal of Medical Internet Research indicated that participatory health initiatives are becoming a part of the public health ecosystem.